David Moorcroft

 David Robert Moorcroft OBE DL (born 10 April 1953) is a former middle-distance and long-distance runner from England, and former world record holder for 5,000 metres.
 His athletic career spanned the late-1970s and 1980s.
 He subsequently served as the Chief Executive of UK Athletics from 1997 to 2007.
 He was appointed a Member of the Order of the British Empire (MBE) in 1983 and promoted to an Officer (OBE) in 1999, in both cases for services to athletics.
+In March 2023, he was appointed a Deputy lieutenant of the West Midlands.

 Early life

 Moorcroft was born to Robert and Mildred (née Hardy) Moorcroft on 10 April 1953 in Coventry, Warwickshire and he has an elder sister Valerie.
 He was a pupil at Woodlands Comprehensive School and Tile Hill College.
 He studied Physical Education and Sport Science at Loughborough University.
-He has been a member of the Coventry Godiva Harriers athletics club since 1964 and is currently the club's president.
+In 1997 he received an honorary degree of Doctor of Technology from Loughborough University.
+He has been a member of the Coventry Godiva Harriers athletics club since 1964 and was previously the club's president.